interchange

 same as: give-and-take, reciprocation -

-is a type of: group action - action taken by a group of peoplesame as: exchange
+"Adam was promised immortality in exchange for his disobedience"; "there was an interchange of prisoners"is a type of: group action - action taken by a group of peoplesame as: exchange

 -

-is a type of: commerce, commercialism, mercantilism - transactions (sales and purchases) having the objective of supplying commodities (goods and services)subtypes:
+"he earns his living from the interchange of currency"is a type of: commerce, commercialism, mercantilism - transactions (sales and purchases) having the objective of supplying commodities (goods and services)subtypes:

 - conversion - act of exchanging one type of money or security for another